learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 # Ha : there is an increase in grades after program
-# Ho : there is no incerase in grade
+# Ho : there is no increase in grade
 ```